phalpern/WG21-halpern/vector-execution-models.md

-It is important to note that, for a gang size of greater than one, the semantics of a lockstep barrier require mandatory vectorization -- the compiler must break the computation into lanes even if the computation proceeds on only one lane at a time.
-(Conversely, if there were no lockstep barriers, the compiler could honor all vector semantics by executing a vector loop serially, making no attempt to distribute data across lanes.)
+It is important to note that, for a gang size of greater than one, the semantics of a lockstep barrier require mandatory vectorization -- the compiler must break the computation into gangs even if the computation proceeds on only one lane at a time.
+If a local variable (including any temporary variable) is needed by any step, then a separate instance of that local variable is created for each lane in the gang.
+Conversely, if there are no lockstep barriers (either implicit or explicit), the compiler could honor all vector semantics by executing a vector loop serially, making no attempt to distribute data across lanes.

 Wavefront Barriers
 ------------------